Grades 9th – 12th

 Description of Program

-In-person, remote, academic, scary stories, science fiction, creative writing – we’ve got courses for everyone!
+In-person, remote, academic, screenplays, science fiction, creative writing – we’ve got courses for everyone!
 You will be able to explore your interests, discover your strengths and take writing risks that you are not usually able to in a traditional classroom setting.
 While our goal is to have fun with writing all these course are designed to get you writing because the only way to become a better writer is to write!

-Check out our 2023 offerings below!
+Check out our 2024 offerings below!
 Please email bawp@berkeley.edu if you would like to be placed on a waitlist for any of our full courses.

-Starting the week of June 12th
+Starting the week of June 10th

 • Remote: Introduction to Creative Writing (3 Weeks)